When someone is given a life sentence, they will be subject to that sentence for the rest of their life.

 Discretionary life sentences

-There are a number of crimes for which the maximum sentence for the offence, such as rape or robbery, is life imprisonment.
-This does not mean that all or most offenders convicted of those offences will get life.
+There are a number of crimes – such as rape or robbery – for which the maximum sentence is life imprisonment.
+This does not mean that all or most offenders convicted of these offences will get life.

-Parliament has made provisions that deal with how offenders who are considered dangerous or who are convicted of a second very serious offence may be sentenced to imprisonment for life.
-The key provisions are set out here:
+Parliament has made provisions that deal with how offenders who are considered dangerous or who are convicted of a second, very serious offence may be sentenced to imprisonment for life.
+This is a summary of the main provisions:

 1. Life sentence for serious offences

-- the offender is convicted of a specified offence (listed in Schedule 15 of the Criminal Justice Act 2003); and
+- the offender is convicted of an offence listed in Schedule 19 of the Sentencing Code; and

 - in the court’s opinion the offender poses a significant risk to the public of serious harm by the commission of further specified offences; and